kremalicious/blog/content/posts/2015-08-02-simple-tor-setup-on-mac-os-x/index.md

 There are many reasons you might want to browse anonymously which can be accomplished by using [Tor](https://www.torproject.org).
 The setup instructions on Tor's website are quite scattered and outdated so here are some steps to setup Tor on macOS with a simple automated script at the end.

-I'm using macOS Mojave (10.14) for the following instructions but it should work on almost any macOS version.
+I'm using macOS Catalina (10.15) for the following instructions but it should work on almost any macOS version.

 ## Tor Browser